Table Of Contents

 SCTP

 The Sctp module implements the Stream Control Transmission Protocol (SCTP).
-Like TCP, SCTP provides reliable ordered data delivery over an ureliable network.
+Like TCP, SCTP provides reliable ordered data delivery over an unreliable network.
 The most prominent feature of SCTP is the capability of transmitting multiple streams of data at the same time between two end points that have established a connection.

 RTP

 The Real-time Transport Protocol (RTP) is a transport layer protocol for delivering audio and video over IP networks.
-RTP is used extensively in communication and entertainment systems that involve streaming media, such as telephony, video teleconference applications including WebRTC, television services and web-based push-to-talk features.
+RTP is used extensively in communication and entertainment systems that involve streaming media, such as telephony, video teleconference applications including WebRTC, television services, and web-based push-to-talk features.

 The RTP Control Protocol (RTCP) is a sister protocol of the Real-time Transport Protocol (RTP).
 RTCP provides out-of-band statistics and control information for an RTP session.